Flutter runtimeType and is operator| Flutter runtime type of an object

 object is type

-Let’s create an Animal parent class and two child classes.
+Let’s define an Animal parent class and two child classes, Lion and Dog.

 class Animal {